-My other post listed 2022 2023 401k and IRA contribution and income limits.
-I also calculated the inflation-adjusted tax brackets and some of the most commonly used numbers in tax planning for 2023 using the published inflation numbers and the same formula prescribed in the tax law.
-The official numbers announced by the IRS confirmed my calculations.
+My other post listed 2024 2025 401k and IRA contribution and income limits.
+I also calculated the inflation-adjusted tax brackets and some of the most commonly used numbers in tax planning for 2025 using the published inflation numbers and the same formula prescribed in the tax law.

 You don’t pay federal income tax on every dollar of your income.
 You deduct an amount from your income before you calculate taxes.
 About 90% of all taxpayers take the standard deduction.
 The other ~10% itemize deductions when their total deductions exceed the standard deduction.
 In other words, you’re deducting a larger amount than your allowed deductions when you take the standard deduction.
 Don’t feel bad about taking the standard deduction!